Home of the Richardson Fines Arts Conservatory

 In 2016, Sally and Don Andriot became the new owners and directors of Toby’s.
 They bring an enthusiastic and professional perspective to the studio as can be seen in the refreshed and updated studio interiors, including the new “best available” sprung floor in the tap room.

 The Andriot’s vision is to offer students proper and recognized theoretical dance techniques, exciting performance opportunities, and a nurturing, wholesome and fun environment.
-We are excited about Toby’s:
+They are excited about Toby’s:

 Toby’s students are having a great time while learning the art of dance.
-We hope you will join us in this fun and exciting adventure as Toby’s grows and dives head-on into the future of the arts!
+Sally and Don hope you will join them in this fun and exciting adventure as Toby’s grows and dives head-on into the future of the arts!

 SALLY ANDRIOT (Artistic Director/Owner) graduated from the world-renowned Walnut Hill School for the Performing Arts, Natick, Massachusetts, and then began her professional dancing career with the Cincinnati Ballet at the age of 19 while attending college.
 After graduating with a Bachelor of Fine Arts (B.F.A.) in Dance Performance from the University of Cincinnati, Sally continued her professional dancing career with the Boston Ballet Company and then the Dallas Ballet Company.
 She was a founding member of the Collin Dance Consortium and served as the Ballet Director of International Ballet Theater and as the Technical Director of Epiphany Dance Arts Performing Company.
 Sally has over 30 years of experience teaching dance in the D/FW area including private dance lessons and coaching for ballet competitions.
 Prior to purchasing Toby’s, Sally guest taught ballet for the Dallas Youth Repertory Project for two years and has been a guest teacher at Booker T. Washington High School for the Performing Arts in Dallas.
 Many of Sally’s former students have gone on to professional careers in the performing arts and to pursue fine arts degrees in prestigious college dance programs across the country.
 Sally has been married to her college sweetheart for thirty plus years!
 They have three grown children, all of whom have participated in the dance performing world.

 DON ANDRIOT (Business Manager/Owner) is Sally’s husband and business partner.
 He used to be a good dancer until his knees gave out from playing too much football.
 When his daughters were young, he had the great pleasure of joining them on stage in Father/Daughter pieces where they performed together and learned the great art of ballet partnering.
 His heart was forever changed through sharing that opportunity with each daughter.
-Don is an engineer by degree and training, and is Toby’s resident jack-of-all -trades.
+Don is a Project Manager by day, and is Toby’s Business Manager and resident jack-of-all-trades all other times.
 His latest creation was the sprung-wood tap floor installation at Toby’s.
-He is a Project Manager by day and Toby’s Business Manager all other times.
-He is very excited to be a partner in Toby’s School and is looking forward to continuing the school’s legacy.
+Don is very excited to be a partner in Toby’s and is looking forward to continuing the school’s legacy.